igorolhovskiy/volts/README.md

 ```sh
 ./run.sh
 ```
 Simple, isn't it?
 This will run all scenarios found in `scenarios` folder one by one.
-To run single scenario, run
+To run a single scenario, run
 ```sh
 ./run.sh <scenario_name>
 ```